Carol’s Easy Steak Marinade

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Carol’s Completely Fabulous Steak Marinade Recipe and Grilled Tri-Tip would be a great dinner option for low-carb diet plans.
-The South Beach Diet recommends choosing steak that’s less than 10% fat, and although this is a fairly lean cut, I’m guessing it’s slightly higher than that so if you’re strictly following South Beach this would be an occasional treat.
+Steak that’s marinated in Carol’s Easy Steak Marinade would be a great dinner option for low-carb diet or Keto plans.
+The South Beach Diet recommends choosing steak that’s less than 10% fat, and although this is a fairly lean cut, I’m guessing it’s slightly higher than that, so if you’re strictly following South Beach this would be an occasional treat.

 Find More Recipes Like This One: